gymreklab/GangSTR/README.md

 Options for different sequencing settings
 * **--readlength \<int\>** Preset read length (default: extract from alignments if not provided)
 * **--coverage \<float\>** Preset average coverage, should be set for exome/targeted data.
 Comma separated list to specify for each BAM. (default: calculate if not provided)
 * **--model-gc-coverage** Model coverage as a function of GC content.
 Requires genome-wide data.
+Experimental feature.
 * **--insertmean \<float\>** Fragment length mean. (default: calculate if not provided)
 * **--insertsdev \<float\>** Fragment length standard deviation. (default: calculate if not provided)
 * **--nonuniform** Indicates non-uniform coverage in alignment file (i.e., used for exome sequencing).
 Using this flag removes the likelihood term corresponding to FRR count.